LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Experimental Results

-\paragraph{Settings} To demonstrate the superiority of LISA over LoRA, we employ the instruction-following fine-tuning task with Alpaca GPT-4 dataset, which consists of 52k instances generated by GPT-4~\citep{openai2023gpt4} based on inputs from Alpaca~\citep{alpaca}.
-The effectiveness of fine-tuning was evaluated with MT-Bench~\citep{zheng2023judging}, featuring 80 high-quality, multi-turn questions designed to assess LLMs on multiple aspects.
+\paragraph{Settings} To demonstrate the superiority of LISA over LoRA, we evaluate them on the instruction-following fine-tuning task with the Alpaca GPT-4 dataset~\citep{alpaca}, which consists of 52k conversation pairs generated by GPT-4~\citep{openai2023gpt4}.
+The effectiveness of fine-tuning was evaluated on multiple benchmarks: MT-Bench~\citep{zheng2023judging} features 80 high-quality, multi-turn questions designed to assess LLMs on multiple aspects; MMLU~\citep{hendrycks2020measuring} includes a total of 57 tasks with 14,079 questions covering a broad spectrum of world knowledge; AGIEval~\citep{zhong2023agieval} serves as a human-centric benchmark for general abilities, comprising 9,316 instances; WinoGrande~\citep{sakaguchi2021winogrande} is a large-scale dataset for commonsense reasoning, consisting of 44,000 instances designed to challenge models' understanding of the context and commonsense knowledge.

-In our experiments, we assessed five baseline models: GPT2-Small~\citep{radford2019gpt2}, TinyLlama~\citep{zhang2024tinyllama}, Phi-2~\citep{li2023textbooks}, Mistral-7B~\citep{jiang2023mistral}, LLaMA-2-7B, and LLaMA-2-70B~\citep{touvron2023llama2}.
-These models, varying in size with parameters ranging from 124M to 70B, were selected to provide a diverse representation of decoder models.
-Detailed specifications of each model are provided in Table~\ref{tab:baseline_models}.
-For hyperparameters, we adopt rank 128 for LoRA and E+H+2L for LISA in this section of experiments, with full details available in Appendix~\ref{appendix:train_setup_and_hyperparame}.
+In our experiments, we assessed three baseline models: TinyLlama~\citep{zhang2024tinyllama}, Mistral-7B~\citep{jiang2023mistral}, and LLaMA-2-7B~\citep{touvron2023llama2}.
+These models, varying in size ranging from 1B to 7B parameters, provide a diverse representation of decoder-only models.
+For hyper-parameters, we adopt a rank of 128 for LoRA and E+H+2L for LISA in this section, with full details available in Appendix~\ref{appendix:train_setup_and_hyperparame}.

-\paragraph{Results} Table~\ref{tab:all_mt_bench_full} offers a comprehensive evaluation of three fine-tuning methods—Full Parameter Fine-Tuning (FT), Low-Rank Adaptation (LoRA), and Layerwise Importance Sampling AdamW (LISA)—across a diverse set of tasks including Writing, Roleplay, Reasoning, Math, Extraction, STEM, and Humanities within the MT-Bench benchmark.
-The results clearly demonstrate LISA's superior performance, which surpasses LoRA and full parameter tuning in most settings.
-Notably, LISA consistently outperforms LoRA and full parameter tuning in domains such as Writing, STEM, and Humanities.
-This implies that LISA can be beneficial for tasks involving memorization, while LoRA partially favors reasoning tasks.